diyclassics/diyclassics.github.io/cv.md

 - "Venus and venus in Lucan’s *Bellum civile*"
 - "Negativity and Negative Diction in Persius"
 - "A Pun on Argo in Apollonius Rhodius, *Argonautica* 1.1"
-- "Creating Stopword Lists for Historical Languages"
+- "Creating Stoplists for Historical Languages"
 - "Bootstrapping Linked Open Data in Library Catalog Records"

 #### Reviews